michjans/routegen/README.md

   - Smoother vehicle rotation (using average angles)
   - Donation button on toolbar and About dialog
   - Added possibility to select the map resolution (to prevent a scrolling map)
+- 1.13.0 release
+  - Upgrade to Qt 6.9 (no longer maintaining Qt 5.12)
+  - Import of maps from several OpenStreetMap providers (which can be customized)
+  - Georeference infomation now stored directly inside the saved map image
+  - Several bugfixes (sometimes resulting in crashes) resolved

 ## Technical details

-Route Generator is developed using the GPL version of Qt 5.15 (Copyright (C) 2008-2021  The Qt Company Ltd. All rights reserved).
+Route Generator is developed using the GPL version of Qt 6.9 (Copyright (C) 2008-2025  The Qt Company Ltd. All rights reserved).
 Qt can be [downloaded](https://www.qt.io/download) from The Qt Company website.